Nigerian Idol: Season 2

 In 2012, singer Charly Boy replaced Audu Maikori who left the show to concentrate on other projects.
-The hosts are Tiwa Savage and IllRymz.
+The hosts were Tiwa Savage and IllRymz.
 The contestants were Chinedu, Najita, Nikki, Lynda, Ibinabo, Honey, Diwari, A.Y.O, Mercy, Steven Onochie, Anthony Ekpo and Sly 1 (Sylvester Kingston).
 Mercy Chinwo was the eventual winner.

 Season 6

-After a five year hiatus, Nigerian Idol was picked up by Multichoice and sponsored by Tecno Mobile and Bigi Drinks and began airing in 2021.
+After a five-year hiatus, Nigerian Idol was picked up by Multichoice and sponsored by Tecno Mobile and Bigi Drinks and began airing in 2021.
 Obi Asika, Seyi Shay and DJ Sose were selected as judges for the season.
 The show was hosted by veteran host IK Osakioduwa.

 Through a series of auditions, a controversial top 11 was picked by the judges.
 This deviated from the usual top 10 format that was meant to be used in the selection.
 This act stirred up a lot of conversation on Nigerian social media space.

 The Top 11 included Kingdom Kroseide, Clinton, Atela Francis, Akunna, Comfort Alalade, Beyoncé Ajomiwe, Daniel Ikechi, Faith Mac, Faith Jason, Dotun Deloye and Eljay.
 The contestants finished in the following positions.
 1st.Kingdom, 2nd.Francis, 3rd.Akunna, 4th.Comfort, 5th.Faith Jason, 6th.Emmanuel, 7th.Beyonce, 8th.Daniel, 9th.Clinton, 1O&11.Faith Mac & Dotun.
-Because of the COVID-19 pandemic, the live shows didn’t have human audiences and used applause tracks instead.
+Because of the COVID-19 pandemic, the live shows didn't have human audiences and used applause tracks instead.

 For the top 5, top 4 and top 3 live shows, guest judges were brought in to evaluate the contestants.
 The guest judges included Mr P, Praiz and Cobhams Asuquo respectively.

 In July 2021, Kingdom Kroseide emerged winner in what is said to be the most emotional Nigerian Idol finale ever.
 Kroseide was declared winner over his fellow Top 2 contestant, Atela Francis.

-Kroseide was given a prize money of 30 million Naira, A brand new SUV, All expense paid trips to Dubai and Seychelles, a recording contract, a one year supply of Bigi Drinks and much more.
+Kroseide was given a prize money of 30 million Naira, A brand new SUV, All expense paid trips to Dubai and Seychelles, a recording contract, a one-year supply of Bigi Drinks and much more.

+Season 10

+Nigerian idol season 10 kickstarted on April 20, 2025.
+With the theme, “Your Voice, Your Victory,”singer Iyanya was introduced as a new judge.